HomeGlossary › Sesame

 In Perfumery

-Sesame functions as a base-level modifier in gourmand and oriental compositions.
+Sesame functions as a base-level modifier in gourmand and amber compositions.
 It provides lipid warmth — a fatty, skin-like undertone that extends longevity without adding sweetness.
 Particularly useful for grounding vanilla, tonka, and praline accords that risk becoming saccharine.
-Works in soft oriental and skin-scent families.
+Works in soft amber and skin-scent families.
 The oil's high linoleic acid content gives it a natural affinity for animalic musks, bridging the gap between clean and carnal.
 Not a signature note but a textural ingredient — it makes compositions feel worn-in, lived-on.